The Jaywalker

 The Jaywalker is a studio album by American pianist, composer and bandleader Duke Ellington featuring tracks recorded in 1966 and 1967 and released on the Storyville label in 2004.

 Reception

-The AllMusic review by Ken Dryden awarded the album 3½ stars and states "some tracks are obviously not as polished as his later (and better-known) studio or live recordings.
+The AllMusic review by Ken Dryden states: "Some tracks are obviously not as polished as his later (and better-known) studio or live recordings.
 But it is always fascinating to hear works in progress by Ellington...
-Serious collectors of Ellington will enjoy this compilation".
+Serious collectors of Ellington will enjoy this compilation."